amueller69/Law-School-Notes/Spring-2019/Bankruptcy/09-Executory_Contracts.md

   * CA law says this issue turns on whether the recording artist is a celebrity at the time of entering into the contract.
     * If celebrity…CANNOT reject
     * If NOT celebrity…Can reject
   * Why?
 If you are a celebrity, debtor is irreplaceable and contract can be specifically enforced.
-IF you are not a celebrity, you are a dime a dozen and monetary damages can be adequate
+If you are not a celebrity, you are a dime a dozen and monetary damages can be adequate
   * Court determined Kurupt was NOT a celebrity at the time he entered into the contract.
 So, he was able to reject the contract.
   * Skeel: this is somewhat backwards logic because the economic model of the music/recording industry takes a huge risk with no-name artists and gets a major payout on the one-in-a-million case where the artist is a success